 7. Start Investing or Learn How to Invest

 The stock, commodities and Forex (foreign exchange) markets are always open.
-If you have spare time and extra cash, you can start investing now online or through apps.
-If you lack the cash, there are many books, websites, and courses that can teach you how to invest.
+You can start investing online or learn stock investing through books, websites, and courses that teach you how to invest.

 - Top 20 Stock Market Books & Audiobooks

 - Pro Stock Market Training Course